 The Bookmobile provides library materials and services to people of all ages.
-It provides service to outlying and underserved communities and to customers who cannot reasonably access a community library.
+It provides service to outlying and underserved communities and to customers who cannot easily access a community library.

 - Contracting or annexed cities and towns without a library building

-- Outlying communities service to communities with limited access to a neighboring library.
+- Service to communities with limited access to a neighboring library.

 - Community events

 Stops are 30 to 180 minutes depending on usage and need.
-The schedule will be arranged to provide optimum and visible service to the largest number of citizens as efficiently as possible.
+The schedule will be arranged to provide optimum and visible service to the largest number of residents as efficiently as possible.

-Individuals representing communities may petition for a bookmobile stop using the “Request for Bookmobile Service” form.
+Individuals representing communities may petition for a bookmobile stop using the “Request for Bookmobile Stop” form.
 Addition of new stops will be according to the criteria below.
-The Director of Information, Programming, and Reader Services will approve all changes to
+The Library on Wheels manager will approve all changes to the Bookmobile schedule.

-- The location must be within the Sno-Isle Libraries service area.
+- Bookmobile stops must be within the Sno-Isle Libraries service area.

-- The stops will be evaluated and selected according to their service priority.
+- Potential stops will be evaluated and selected according to their service priority.

 - Sufficient staff and resources must be available to add a stop.